 - Applied and decorative arts in New Zealand

-The Cenotaph, including parts of the museum, as well as its surrounding consecrated grounds, such as the Court of Honour, also serve as a war memorial, mainly to those who lost their lives in the First and Second World Wars.
+The Cenotaph, including parts of the museum, as well as its surrounding consecrated grounds, such as the Court of Honour, also serves as a war memorial, mainly to those who lost their lives in the First and Second World Wars.

-Among the many historical, cultural and specimen objects in the Auckland War Memorial Museum Tāmaki Paenga Hira the following are highlights:
+Among the many historical, cultural and specimen objects in the Auckland War Memorial Museum, Tāmaki Paenga Hira, the following are highlights: